500px/gunter/README.md

 an error if anything is ill-defined.
 You can call `load` several times, and it will append tasks to the list of previously defined tasks.

+**Note:** Gunter makes use of a global variable to keep track of its defined tasks, `global.taskList`.
+If you overwrite this global, Gunter will become confused and break.

 #### tasks

 Type: `Object` or `String`

-You can pass it either an Object, or the path to a JSON file.
+You can pass `load` either an Object, or the path to a JSON file containing tasks like the example in **Defining Tasks**.

 ### .clear()